A very satisfying ministry

 How do I become a Didasko Facilitator?

-Your first step will be to do the courses you want to facilitate yourself, as well as the "How to use Didasko" course.
+Your first step will be to complete the courses you want to facilitate.
+We suggest you also do the "How to use Didasko" course.
 This is important, because even if you already know a lot about missions you still need to get an understanding of how our courses work and what they cover.

-The next step is to apply as a facilitator and we will be in contact with you regarding the next steps.
+Once you've earned your course certificate, the next step is to apply as a facilitator and we will be in contact with you regarding the next steps.
+These include doing our short facilitators' course (also online).

 Apply to become a Didasko Facilitator